Home Vancouver Events Calendar Burnaby’s Scandinavian Midsummer Festival

 About the Scandinavian Festival

-For children, there is dancing around the May Pole, sword fighting and Viking raids to participate in, as well as storytelling and an “Amazing Nordic Race Passport” to get stamped at different countries.
+For children, there are dancing around the May Pole, sword fighting, and Viking raids to participate in, as well as storytelling and an “Amazing Nordic Race Passport” to get stamped in different countries.

-Also at the Scandinavian Midsummer Festival there is an “authentic” Viking Village where visitors can learn about Viking history and culture.
-In the village there are people wearing period costume, demonstrations around weaving and blacksmithing, and various Viking games.
+Also, at the Scandinavian Midsummer Festival, there is an “authentic” Viking Village where visitors can learn about Viking history and culture.
+In the village, there are people wearing period costumes, demonstrations around weaving and blacksmithing, and various Viking games.

 What Else to Expect

 Food at the Scandinavian Midsummer Festival includes barbecued salmon, Danish sandwiches, hot dogs, Swedish meatballs (of course) and pastries.
-Guests can enjoy a variety of Scandinavian dishes and treats throughout the festival including sandwiches like roast beef, smoked salmon and shrimp & egg for $7 each.
+Guests can enjoy a variety of Scandinavian dishes and treats throughout the festival, including sandwiches such as roast beef, smoked salmon, and shrimp & egg.

 Other food options at the festival include Swedish or Finnish meatball dinners for $10 and the BBQ salmon dinner with sides for $25.
 Norwegian waffles topped with strawberries and whipped cream for $6 or sweet baked goods for $3.50 each.
 Drinks like coffee, juice, pop and water are available starting at $2.50 with many more Nordic bites to discover across multiple food booths.

-Live entertainment at the festival features all kinds of Scandinavian dancing and musical groups, as well as the occasional non-Scandinavian performance, like that of the Polish Folk Dancers in 2025.
+Live entertainment at the festival features all kinds of Scandinavian dance and musical groups, as well as the occasional non-Scandinavian performance.

-TIP: The wife-carrying races are fun to watch, but aren’t recommended for everyone.
+TIP: Wife-carrying races are fun to watch but aren’t recommended for everyone.
 Carry your wife (or your husband) at your own risk!

 See the Scandinavian Midsummer Festival website for full details about this event.